jtpaasch/Publisher.js/README.md

 Publisher.js
 ============

 A javascript pub/sub module.
-We can subscribe to stories and be notified when new information is published; this lets functions do that too.
+It lets functions/methods subscribe to stories and be notified when new information is published.

-To subscribe a function:
+For instance, this subscribes a 'log' function to be notified whenever the story 'Something changed!' gets published:

     function log(message) {
 		console.log(message);